relatio-nlp/relatio/documentation/Project_admin.md

 | large doc (900K chars) | 11_000 ms  | 260 ms | 90 ms |

 -
+## TODO
+- [ ] mark how to find any warning in the original document

+## Nice to have:

+- [ ] utils.preprocess arguments also as Callable when it makes sense, e.g. lemmatize
+- [ ] address opposites (e.g. increase and decrease) that could end up in the same cluster via verbnet synsets top dimension-reduce the verbs (see https://www.nltk.org/howto/wordnet.html)

 ## Open Questions:
 ## Meetings / Reporting